G-Drennan/MTRX2700_MP_Tue2pm_G6/README.md

 **Outputting inventory**

-By inputting the command 'list' the user can gain a list in tehr serial port 1 that looks like:
+By inputting the command 'list' the user can gain a list in the serial port 1 that looks like:

 "|  item_X    X  |  item_X    X  |  item_X    X  |\n"

 Any other input causes an error message

 This module outputs the inventory list to the serial port 1.
-It does this thru interrupts after the microcontroller has counted the number of each item.
+It does this through interrupts after the microcontroller has counted the number of each item.
 It takes in the size of the inventory array and assigns each item a name from item_0 to max item_9 as the items names are not unique to each product.

 **Limitations**